containers/podman.io_old/getting-started/installation.md

 ```

 NOTE:
-1. CentOS 7 Kubic repo will receive no further updates after Podman v3.0.
-2. CentOS 8 Kubic repo will continue to receive updates for Podman v3.0+ for the lifetime of CentOS 8 itself.
+1. CentOS 8 Kubic repo will continue to receive updates for Podman v3.0+ for the lifetime of CentOS 8 itself.
-3. Users are recommended to switch to newer versions of CentOS to receive the most up to date versions of Podman.
+2. Users are recommended to switch to newer versions of CentOS to receive the most up to date versions of Podman.
-4. CentOS Stream users are highly recommended to prefer packages from the
+3. CentOS Stream users are highly recommended to prefer packages from the
    default CentOS repos as they are often fairly current and are known to have
    passed RHEL's gating tests.